Blisto91/dxvk-wiki/Common-issues.md

 ### 32-bit games

-32-bit games often run out of address space with DXVK and will crash as a result.
+32-bit games often run out of address space and will crash as a result.
+This is an inherent limitation of DXVK and cannot be fixed.
 Use wined3d for 32-bit games instead.

 ### Vulkan errors
 If you see `DxvkInstance: Failed to create instance` in the dxgi log file, there's something wrong with your vulkan setup.